logicalclocks/hopsworks-tutorials/integrations/dbt_bq/README.md

 ### <span style='color:#ff5f27'> 🏃🏻‍♂️ Run DBT </span>

+Create a new branch.

-Fill in `read_bigquery_data.sql`, `data_pipeline.py` files with your feature engineering code and push changes on your GitHub repository.
+Fill in model files with your credentials and push changes on your GitHub repository.

 Use the next command in the DBT terminal to run DBT models pipeline: